kedro-org/kedro/docs/source/tutorial/package_a_project.md

 To run your project using its CLI, run `<project_name>`.
 To see a full list of the options that the project's CLI supports, you can run `<project_name> --help`.

+Another way of doing this is to run `python -m <package_name>`.
+You an also use the CLI in this way, to see a full list of options, you cna run `python -m <package_name> --help`.

 To run your packaged project interactively using code, you can import from the project:

 ```python